Distributed artificial intelligence

+substrate on which this group focus can occur.
+Using techniques from artificial intelligence, communication theory, control theory, and interaction theory, it produces a cooperative solution to problems by a decentralized group of computational entities (agents).

+DAI is closely related to and a predecessor of the field of multi-agent systems.
+They are distinguished generally by multi-agent systems being open, where the entities might arise from different interests and have individual goals, and distributed artificial-intelligence systems, where the entities have common goals.
+There are numerous applications and tools.

 Definition

 Distributed Artificial Intelligence (DAI) is an approach to solving complex learning, planning, and decision-making problems.
 It is embarrassingly parallel, thus able to exploit large scale computation and spatial distribution of computing resources.
 These properties allow it to solve problems that require the processing of very large data sets.
 DAI systems consist of autonomous learning processing nodes (agents), that are distributed, often at a very large scale.
 DAI nodes can act independently, and partial solutions are integrated by communication between nodes, often asynchronously.
 By virtue of their scale, DAI systems are robust and elastic, and by necessity, loosely coupled.
 Furthermore, DAI systems are built to be adaptive to changes in the problem definition or underlying data sets due to the scale and difficulty in redeployment.

-DAI systems do not require all the relevant data to be aggregated in a single location, in contrast to monolithic or centralized Artificial Intelligence systems which have tightly coupled and geographically close processing nodes.
+DAI systems do not require all the relevant data to be aggregated in a single location, in contrast to monolithic or centralized Artificial Intelligence systems, which have tightly coupled and geographically close processing nodes.
 Therefore, DAI systems often operate on sub-samples or hashed impressions of very large datasets.
 In addition, the source dataset may change or be updated during the course of the execution of a DAI system.